 - D1.
 How do new requirements affect the architecture after the system is built? - D2.
 How do you handle continuous requirements change? - D3.
-How does the architecture evolve during the system's lifetime in response to changing requirements?
-How do deal with architectural drift or erosion? - D4.
-What measures do you take while designing the architecture to minimize the impact of change?
-How do you grapple with the problem of understanding the various effects of requirements changes? - D5.
+How does the architecture evolve during the system's lifetime in response to changing requirements? - How do you deal with architectural drift or erosion? - D4.
+What measures do you take while designing the architecture to minimize the impact of change? - How do you do to identify and understand the various effects of requirements changes?

+D5.
 How do you reuse an architecture?

-How do you make an architecture reusable?
-Are you usually concerned with reusability while designing? - Do you make use of product line architectures?
+- How do you make an architecture reusable? - Are you usually concerned with reusability while designing? - Do you make use of product line architectures? - Do find common parts that you can reuse?